openpowerquality/docusaurus/docs/deploy-makai.md

 Furthermore the acquisition broker requires gcc >= v6.3, as well as a recent version of cmake.

-### Building the acquisition broker.
-If you would like to build the acquisition broker without using the bundled build script follow these steps:
+If you would like to build the Acquisition Broker without using `build_and_install.sh`, then follow these steps:

 1. `cd AcquisitionBroker/` : switch to the triggering broker directory.
 2. `mkdir -p build` : create a directory where the build will take place.